Medically reviewed by Drugs.com. Last updated on Aug 19, 2019.

-Hyperparathyroidism, primary: Treatment of severe hypercalcemia in adult patients with primary hyperparathyroidism for whom parathyroidectomy would be indicated on the basis of serum calcium levels, but who are unable to undergo parathyroidectomy
+Hyperparathyroidism, primary: Treatment of hypercalcemia in adults with primary hyperparathyroidism for whom parathyroidectomy would be indicated on the basis of serum calcium levels, but who are unable to undergo parathyroidectomy.

-Hyperparathyroidism, secondary: Treatment of secondary hyperparathyroidism in adult patients with chronic kidney disease (CKD) on dialysis.
+Hyperparathyroidism, secondary: Treatment of secondary hyperparathyroidism in adults with chronic kidney disease (CKD) on dialysis.

-Parathyroid carcinoma: Treatment of hypercalcemia in adult patients with parathyroid carcinoma
+Parathyroid carcinoma: Treatment of hypercalcemia in adults with parathyroid carcinoma.

-Serum calcium lower than the lower limit of normal range
+Serum calcium less than the lower limit of normal range

 Refer to adult dosing.